Q. What is the AGPT program?

 A. Following the MMI results, MCCC will allocate successful candidates to the regions based on their MMI score and, where possible, genuine links to the region.

 The region you have been allocated to will be indicated in your Letter of Offer.
 You may choose to accept or decline this offer.
-Should you decline, you will then need to speak to your college about future intakes.
+Should you decline, you will then need to speak to your College regarding future intakes.

-Q. How do I know which practice I will be placed within MCCC?
+Q. How do I know which practice I will be placed at?

 A. MCCC holds a Registrar Placement process.
-You are able to apply to locations that are of interest to you.
+You are able to apply to locations that are of interest to you and suit necessary training requirements.

 We emphasise that you must have a wide range of options to increase the chances of being placed in locations of your choice.
 If you are unsuccessful in initial rounds or provide limited options leading to being unplaced, then MCCC will direct you to the remaining practices in the final stages of placement.